kubeflow/spark-operator/docs/user-guide.md

 ### Configuring Automatic Application Restart and Failure Handling

-The Spark Operator supports automatic application restart with a configurable `RestartPolicy` using the optional field `.spec.restartPolicy`.
+The operator supports automatic application restart with a configurable `RestartPolicy` using the optional field `.spec.restartPolicy`.
 The following is an example of a sample `RestartPolicy`:

  ```yaml